macCesar/purgetss-docs/docs/customization/5-Arbitrary Values.md

 ---

 # Arbitrary values in XMLs
-There are times when you need a very specific value that is not part of the default values in `tailwind.tss` file or that your are going to use once in your project and don't want to set it in the `config.js` file.
+There are times when you need a very specific value that is not part of the default values or that your are going to use once in your project and don't want to set it in the `config.js` file.

 That's where `arbitrary values` come in.